teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 <img src="/images/copyright/bang-v-lotk-copyright.jpg" class="translucent">

-A recent case involving non-video games further solidifies the idea that game mechanics can be copyrightable.
-DaVinci made the original "Bang!" game (left), and  accused Ziko of copyright infringement for its "Legend of the Three Kingdoms" game (right).
+A recent case involving non-video games further solidifies the idea that game mechanics *can* be copyrightable.
+In this case, DaVinci made the original "Bang!" game (left), and  accused Ziko of copyright infringement for its "Legend of the Three Kingdoms" game (right).
 The parties agreed that the game *mechanics* were identical, but the game *art* was entirely different:

 > The parties agree that Bang! and LOTK have nearly identical rules for playing the game.
 The setting, artwork, and written instructions are substantially different.
 LOTK is 're-set in ancient China instead of the wild-west.'
 The 'ancient Chinese' themed roles in LOTK (the Monarch, Minister, Rebel, and Turncoat) fulfill the same roles as the Sheriff, Deputy, Outlaw, and Renegade in Bang!.